awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 #### RDS API<a name="USER_Monitoring.OS.Enabling.Procedure.API"></a>

-To enable Enhanced Monitoring using the RDS API, in the following operations, set the `MonitoringInterval` parameter to a value other than `0` and set the `MonitoringRoleArn` parameter to the role you created in [Before you begin](#USER_Monitoring.OS.Enabling.Prerequisites)\.
+To enable Enhanced Monitoring using the RDS API, in the following operations, set the `MonitoringInterval` parameter to a value other than `0` and set the `MonitoringRoleArn` parameter to the role you created in [Creating an IAM role for Enhanced Monitoring](#USER_Monitoring.OS.Enabling.Prerequisites)\.
 + [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html)
 + [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)
 + [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)